Apple won't include YouTube app in new mobile software

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc's new version of its iPhone and iPad software will not include a pre-loaded app for Google Inc's popular video website, YouTube, Apple said on Monday.
+SAN FRANCISCO Apple Inc's (AAPL.O) new version of its iPhone and iPad software will not include a pre-loaded app for Google Inc's (GOOG.O) popular video website, YouTube, Apple said on Monday.

-It was the latest sign of the growing rivalry between the technology companies the once were closely aligned but now are vying for supremacy in the fast-growing mobile computing market.
+It was the latest sign of the growing rivalry between the technology companies that once were closely aligned but now are vying for supremacy in the fast-growing mobile computing market.

 Earlier this year, Apple said it would dump Google's mapping software from its mobile devices.